Modular abelian varieties over number fields

-\paragraph{\sc Restriction of Scalars of $K$-building blocks.} Our objective now is to compute the algebra $\End_\Q(\Res_{K/\Q}(B))$ for a $K$-building block $B$.
-What we obtain is a generalization of the expression found by Ribet in \cite[Lemma 6.4]{ribet-avQ} for the case of $\Q$-curves, giving the algebra as a twisted group algebra; the main difference is that in our case the algebra is obtained by a construction that mimics the standard twisted group algebra definition, which we first describe in abstract terms.
+Our objective now is to compute the endomorphism algebra $\End_\Q(\Res_{K/\Q}(B))$ for a $K$-building block $B$.
+What we obtain is a generalization of the expression found by Ribet in \cite[Lemma 6.4]{ribet-avQ} for the case of $\Q$-curves, giving the algebra as a twisted group algebra.
+The main difference is that in our case the algebra is obtained by a construction that mimics the standard twisted group algebra definition, which we first describe in abstract terms.

-\A{\mathcal A} Let $\A$ be any central $E$-algebra and let $c\in Z^2(G,E^*)$ be a two-cocycle of a finite group $G$ with values in the multiplicative group $E^*$ viewed as a module with trivial action.
-One defines the $E$-algebra $\A^c[G]$ by just generalizing the usual definition of twisted group algebra: it is the free left $\A$-module $\oplus_{s\in G}\A\cdot\lambda_s$ with basis a set of symbols $\lambda_s$ indexed by the elements $s\in G$ and multiplication defined by the relations:
+\A{\mathcal A} Let $\A$ be a central $E$-algebra and let $c\in Z^2(G,E^*)$ be a two-cocycle on a finite group $G$ with values in the multiplicative group $E^*$ viewed as a module with trivial action.
+One defines the $E$-algebra $\A^c[G]$ by generalizing the usual definition of twisted group algebra: it is the free left $\A$-module $\oplus_{s\in G}\A\cdot\lambda_s$ with basis a set of symbols $\lambda_s$ indexed by the elements $s\in G$ and multiplication defined by the relations:

-The cocycle condition for $c$ is used to check that this definition makes sense and produces an associative algebra, and of course its isomorphism class does only depend on the cohomology class of the cocycle $c$.
+The cocycle condition for $c$ is used to check that this definition makes sense and produces an associative algebra, and of course its isomorphism class does depend only on the cohomology class of the cocycle $c$.
 This algebra is related with the twisted group algebra $E^c[G]$ through the following isomorphism: